-Mark Brooks - Chair Philip Carey Gary Ferguson Brian Douglass Christine Scott Andrew Douthwaite Mark Dobing
+Mark Brooks - Chair Philip Carey Gary Ferguson Brian Douglass Christine Scott - resigned July 2022 Andrew Douthwaite Mark Dobing

-The committee met on two occasions during 2021.
+The committee met on three occasions during 2022.

-During 2021 the committee performed the following tasks:-
+During 2022 the committee performed the following tasks:-

-- Reviewed the Society's investment strategy, financial performance and estimated solvency position following the movements in the equity markets and the actions taken by the Society in response to this. - Reviewed the effectiveness of the marketing strategy including the development of a social media campaign. - Reviewed progress on the development of the CRM system.
+- Reviewed the Society's investment strategy, financial performance and estimated solvency position following the movements in the equity markets and the actions taken by the Society in response to this. - Reviewed the effectiveness of the marketing strategy. - Reviewed progress on the development of the CRM system.